csgohacks/master-guide/free-and-pastes/pastes/osiris/README.md

 # Osiris

 Osiris is an open-source legit cheat for CS:GO.
-It is commonly used for pastes.
-In this guide, I will teach you how to make an undetected paste of Osiris.
+It is commonly used as a base for pasted cheats.
+In this guide by BaconatorPizza, is going to teach how to compile osiris from source.

 ***